Rendezvous

 Camping: This is a primitive camping area is shaded by ponderosa pines.
 We will provide portable outhouses.
 Remember what we pack in, we pack out, including waste.
 Leave No Trace.
 Certified weed free hay is required.

-Meals: Potluck style meals Friday and Saturday night, breakfast potluck Saturday and Sunday mornings.
+Meals: Potluck style meals Friday and Saturday night, breakfast potluck (with Clay's famous sourdough pancakes) Saturday and Sunday mornings.
 Cook up your best campfire dish to share.

 Once again we will host a Trail Trial!
 Saturday morning Kids (the human ones) will have an opportunity to test their skills as packgoat handlers with their very own goats.
 Don’t have goat?
 We will supply one!
-Adults! we will give you an opportunity to test your trail leading skills too.
+Adults!
+We won't disappoint.
+Bring your string and we will give you an opportunity to win a belt buckle too.

 Please share this information with your local 4H and FFA groups.
 We welcome all kids (the human ones) and their families to join !

-The Youth Trail Trial will be for three different age groups with three different goat age categories.
+The Youth Trail Trial will be for three different age groups.

-• All youth can enter 3 different classes using age appropriate goats.
+• All youth can enter age appropriate using their own goat or borrowing one.

 • Awards will be given in each class, with an overall high point belt buckle for each age group